-The area known as Argo is located eight miles west of old Comiskey Park, a lowdown five-figure town known for a corn milling and processing plant that is among the largest of its kind – and has the odor to prove it.
-It was also home to Ted “Klu” Kluszewski, the 6-foot-2, 225-pound mountain of a man with the famous 15-inch biceps, whose legend in baseball and White Sox history will live even longer and go farther than the home runs he hit decades ago.
+The area known as Argo is located eight miles west of Chicago’s old Comiskey Park in Summit, Illinois, a lowdown five-figure village in Cook County known for a corn milling and processing plant that is among the largest of its kind – and has the odor to prove it.
+It was also home to Ted “Klu” Kluszewski, the 6-foot-2, 225-pound mountain of a man with the famous 15-inch biceps, whose legend in baseball history will live even longer and go farther than the home runs he hit decades ago.

 Kluszewski has often been referred to as one of the most underappreciated players of the post-World War II era; one whose accomplishments as a player and a coach have remained under the radar far too long.
-In the mid-1950s, Klu was the original “Big Red Machine,” a long-ball hitter and run-producer without peer.
-In the four seasons from 1953 to 1956, he averaged 179 hits, 43 homers, and 116 RBIs, numbers every bit as impressive as those of Eddie Mathews (152-41-109) and Duke Snider (180-42-123) in the same period.
-It's not a stretch to believe that, if Kluszewski had stayed healthy and productive for four or five more seasons, he would have joined Mathews and Snider in the Hall of Fame.
-Despite an abbreviated career, his 251 homers rank fifth on the Reds’ all-time list.
+In the mid-1950s “Klu” was the original “Big Red Machine,” a long-ball hitter and run-producer without peer.
+In the four seasons from 1953 to 1956, he averaged 179 hits, 43 homers, and 116 RBIs, numbers every bit as impressive as those of Eddie Mathews (152-41-109) of the Milwaukee Braves and Duke Snider (180-42-123) of the Brooklyn Dodgers in the same period.
+It's not a stretch to believe that if Kluszewski had stayed healthy and productive for four or five more seasons, he would have joined Mathews and Snider in the Hall of Fame.
+Despite an abbreviated career, his 251 homers while he was with rank fifth on the Reds’ all-time list.

-Born on September 10, 1924, Theodore Bernard Kluszewski attended Argo High School, where he excelled in football.
-“My dad was a factory worker and I would have followed in his footsteps if it hadn’t been for football,” Klu told Baseball Digest in 1952.
+Born on September 10, 1924, Theodore Bernard Kluszewski attended Argo High School in Summit, where he excelled in football.
+His father worked in a local factory.
 As a youth, Klu’s baseball experience consisted mostly of sandlot games.
-Indiana University recruited him primarily as a football player, but he also played baseball, and his 1945 season ranks as one of the best for a two-sport athlete in the school’s history.
-As a center fielder, Kluszewski hit .443, a school record that stood for 50 years; then the star end and kicker helped lead the Hoosiers to the Big Ten football championship.
+Indiana University recruited him primarily as a football player, but he also played baseball there, and his 1945 season ranks as one of the best for a two-sport athlete in the school’s history.
+As a center fielder, Kluszewski hit .443, a school record that stood for 50 years; then the star end and kicker helped lead the Hoosiers to their only outright Big Ten football championship.
 The squad, which also included future NFL players Pete Pihos and George Taliaferro, finished with a 9-0-1 mark, the only unbeaten Hoosiers football team.

+In 1948 Kluszewski returned to Cincinnati to stay for ten full seasons.
+It wasn’t long before his large biceps prompted Klu to cut off the sleeves of his jersey, one of the boldest fashion statements in baseball history.
+At first, he did it because the sleeves were restricting his swing, but after a while it became part of his persona.
 “I remember the first time that I saw Ted in those cut-off sleeves,” former White Sox teammate Billy Pierce said of his trademark style nearly a half-century later.
 “They were good-sized.
 He was a big man.
-A big man.”
+A big man.”1

 Kluszewski didn't make many mistakes in the field, either, although his detractors argued that the low error totals were the result of an inability or reluctance to move more than one step either way.
 If you believe in range factors, though, Big Klu was well above average in this regard before his achy back came into play.
 He led the league in fielding percentage in a record five consecutive seasons, largely the result of excellent hands and nimble footwork.

-“Everybody knows Ted could hit a baseball,” said Bill “Moose” Skowron, the former White Sox and New York Yankees first baseman who crossed paths with Big Klu many times in their careers.
+“Everybody knows Ted could hit a baseball,” said the late Bill “Moose” Skowron, the former New York Yankees first baseman who crossed paths with Big Klu many times in their careers.
 “What some people don't know is that he was a hell of a first baseman and a hell of a nice guy, too.
 And he always played in those short-sleeve shirts.
-He was built like a rock, you know.”
+He was built like a rock, you know.”3

 Kluszewski might have had a long run as one of baseball’s top sluggers if not for a back injury that resulted from a clubhouse scuffle during the 1956 season.
 The disc problem proved to be Delilah to Klu’s Samson, as he would never be the same power hitter again.
 After the 1957 season, one in which Klu was limited to a half-dozen homers and 21 RBIs in 69 games, he was dealt by the Reds to Pittsburgh in return for Dee Fondy, another veteran first baseman.